newbie-sandy/flask_e2e_project/README.md

 # flask_e2e_project

 Feature: Daily Water Intake Tracker
+The Web app includes a form for users to enter 'user_id', 'date', and 'amount_consumed' to log their daily water consumption

 Frontend: Tailwind

-Backend: Flask
+Backend: Flask deployed to GCP

-Database: MySQL
+Database: MySQL on GCP

-Authentication: Google OAuth
+Authentication: Google OAuth 2.0 from GCP

-The steps to run your web service if someone wanted to either run locally or deploy to the cloud
+The steps to run your web service if someone wants to either run locally or deploy to the cloud

 How could they run it without Docker locally?